jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 I don't have any universal recommendations here, because it all depends on your threat model and attack vectors.

 In general, Terraform is better equipped for dealing with secrets than Nix, so if you can go through Terraform that's usually the better option.
-You can use provisioners to upload sensitive and automatically interface with your secret management setup.
+You can use provisioners to upload sensitive files and automatically interface with your secret management setup.

 ### Disk sizing
 With the above setup, your instance will have a single hard drive, whose size is simply the size of the EC2 image.